OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ## Virtualization

-A person learning about operating systems needs to be able to know that *virtualization* allows a single physical CPU to simulate multiple virtual CPUs, which maximizes a machine's capacity to handle running applications.
+A person learning about operating systems needs to be able to know that *virtualization* allows a single physical CPU to simulate the functionality multiple virtual CPUs, which maximizes a machine's capacity in handling applications.

 ### Introduction